Clear Correct Invisible Braces Greensboro

 Clear Correct™ Braces

 You want straight teeth, but not unsightly metal braces.
-Dr. Farless has the solution in Clear Correct™ – the invisible braces system that lets you show off your smile while you undergo treatment.
+Farless Dental has the solution in Clear Correct™ – the invisible braces system that lets you show off your smile while you undergo treatment.
 By using a series of custom-fit, removable aligners, Clear Correct™ incrementally straightens your teeth with no wires and no brackets.
 And, because the aligners are so clear, no one will even know you are undergoing treatment.
 That means no hassle, no diet restrictions, and no mouth full of metal.
 Smile while you straighten, with Clear Correct™.

 Clear Correct in Greensboro, NC